 Long story short I scooped up the spilled paint with my bare hands and rolled the rest on the floor.

-I do love the navy color and how it contrasts with his ceiling.
+I do love the navy boys bedroom color and how it contrasts with his ceiling.

 It’s Benjamin Moore’s Hale Navy which I had mixed at my Sherwin Williams store.